-Pain medications containing opioids marketed under such brand names as Vicodin, OxyContin, Percocet, Demerol and Darvon are often readily available and when misused, highly addictive.
-Not only are these painkillers in and of themselves dangerous when abused, they can serve as a gateway into abuse of other drugs including the deadly opiate, heroin.
+Pain medications containing opioids marketed under such brand names as Vicodin, OxyContin, Percocet, Demerol, and Darvon are often readily available and when misused, highly addictive.
+Not only are these painkillers dangerous when abused, but they can serve as a gateway into abuse of other drugs including the deadly opiate, heroin.

 Warning Signs of Painkiller Addiction

 Painkillers prescribed by medical professionals make complex surgeries possible, relieve pain for millions of people, and enable individuals with certain medical conditions to control their symptoms.
 However, taking prescription pain medication without a doctor’s approval and supervision can be dangerous, and even deadly.

 - Needing more of the painkiller to get the desired effect

 - Continuing to use a prescribed painkiller even though the condition it was prescribed for has improved

 - If prescribed by a doctor, the medication is consumed before the next refill is authorized

 - Difficulty concentrating or feeling “foggy” much of the time

 - Drastic shifts in mood and energy